 3. How does the bank determine my indebtedness ratio?

-1) Total Debt Service Ratio = includes Mortgage Debt (Shelter Debt: Mortgage (Principal and Interest), Property Taxes, and Heat) + all other debt. (including support/alimony and personal debt) (Must be below 44% of your gross income)
+There are two indebtedness ratios.
+The bank takes both ratios into account.1) Total Debt Service Ratio = includes Mortgage Debt (Shelter Debt: Mortgage (Principal and Interest), Property Taxes, and Heat) + all other debt. (including support/alimony and personal debt) (Must be below 44% of your gross income)

 2) Gross Debt Service = Shelter Payments = House (Principal Interest), Taxes and Heat (Must be below 39% of your gross income